shashankkpsingh-droid/Bihar-District-Decision-Intelligence-Platform-Project/BDDIP_Final_README_GitHub.md

 - Rainfall variance/deviation
 - District-level analytical comparisons

-Detailed DAX documentation is available in the **Documentation** folder.
+Detailed DAX documentation is available in the **Documentations** folder.

 ---